lesykos/top_rekrut/README.md

 No authentication required.
 Used for fetching public data.

-- `GET /vacancies` - Get a list of vacancies
+- `GET /vacancies` - Get a list of vacancies (support sort, range and filter query params)
-- `GET /army-units` - Get a list of army units
+- `GET /army-units` - Get a list of army units (support sort, range and filter query params)
 - `GET /army-branches` - Get a list of army branches
 - `GET /rank-groups` - Get a list of rank groups